 You're out in your yard, tending to your landscaping, and you notice that something has been eating your ornamental plants.
 You know that rats eat vegetables and fruits, but do they eat ornamental plants or flowers?
 Yes, they can.
 But woodchucks, gophers, voles, and other animals are far more likely to be the pests eating these plants.
 Unless you actually see a rat doing it, you won't know.

 Are rats digging holes?

-Norway rats (those are the brown ones) are excellent diggers.
+Norway rats in Hendersonville (those are the brown ones) are excellent diggers.
 They'll dig to get underneath a shed and other structures.
 They'll also dig burrows underneath the ground.
 There are other pests that do this as well, like woodchucks, voles, gophers, and moles.
 If Norway rats are digging holes in your yard, you may see a pile of dirt outside the entrance in the shape of a fan.
 Moles create volcano-shaped mounds.
 Voles don't leave dirt around their holes.
 Gophers and woodchuck create a fan of dirt, but they're larger animals.
 So, a relatively small hole with a fan of dirt is likely to be a rat hole.
 Also, keep in mind that Norway rats tend to create burrows underneath piles of objects.
 This can help you solve the mystery.